kenhkan/morrison/README.md

     <... more component definitions ...>
 ```

 We use the term "processes" to refer to instances of components.
-As each
+As a network
-network may contain the same component used in different ways, each of those
+may contain the same component used in different ways, each of those component
-component instances is a process.
+instances is a process.

 The name of a process in this network (i.e. the key of the `processes`
 associative array) is an arbitrary name for this particular instance.
 It is